mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 Thus while limitation are acknowledged, they are justified by the exploratory nature of this study.
 Possibilities for follow up research to address these limitations are discussed in the conclusion of this chapter.

+### Guiding technical rationale

+If appropriate place this here.
+Ideally FLOSS toolset or ones easily available within or outside the university.

+This in line with the principle of software sustainability principles [@crouch_software_2013] but applied to a more local scale.